-NOTE: The mark numbers listed above in 1(b), 1(c), 3(b), 3(c), and 3(e) refer to the gaseous effluent radiation monitor with which the iodine and particulate samplers and the flow rate measuring devices are associated.
+NOTE 1: The mark numbers listed above in 1(b), 1(c), 3(b), 3(c), and 3(e) refer to the gaseous effluent radiation monitor or monitor skid with which the iodine and particulate samplers and the flow rate measuring devices are associated.
 The listed mark numbers do not refer to the particulate radiation monitor.